-Epistemic Status: lotus Blooming
+Epistemic Status: hyacinth Blooming

 I’ve been using Nix and NixOS pretty much non-stop since 2018 and I still find myself learning new things that open up areas that I hadn’t realized were there before.
 I wanted to take a moment and talk about a few of them because one of the things I’ve realized is that Nix covers so many areas of computing that it’s hard to grasp all at once.